sijpesteijn/mafia-maven-plugin/README.md

 **4 - COLLECT REPORTING.**

-goal: collect-report
+goal: report
 phase: site
-command: mvn mafia:collect-report
+command: mvn mafia:report

 This maven goal will generate a report of the last run tests.